gomorpheus/morpheus-docs/installation/logs/opensearch-elasticsearch.rst

 Create Elasticsearch Domain (UI)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are familiar with using the AWS CLI, you can run the following commands to more easily create the broker, instead of using the UI.
+If you are familiar with using the AWS CLI, you can run the following commands to more easily create the domain, instead of using the UI.

 #.
 Install the AWS CLI following the documentation: